-Grand Theft Auto 5 has been around since September 2013, but is still insanely popular thanks to the continued updates to GTA Online.
-Still, that doesn’t mean fans aren’t eager to find out news of a potential sequel.
+Grand Theft Auto 5 has been around since September 2013, but is still insanely popular thanks to the continued GTA Online updates.
+Still, that doesn’t mean fans aren’t eager to find out news of a potential GTA 6.

 With Red Dead Redemption 2 launching in Spring 2018 the chances of seeing a new Grand Theft Auto any time soon on are slim.

 GTA 5 remains the fastest selling title in videogame history, earning a staggering $1 billion in its first 24 hours of release.Rockstar’s latest entry has gone on to sell 60 million copies worldwide across all platforms, this includes the recent ports for PS4 and Xbox One.

 Related: Star Wars Battlefront 2 preview

 We know almost nothing about GTA 6, but reports suggest it’s already entered pre-production.
 A recent leak seemed to suggest an actor had listed GTA 6 motion capture work on their resume, but this later turned out to be a hoax, much to the dismay of fans.
 Now, we remain back at square one, with much speculation and little concrete information.

 We’re gathering together everything we know about GTA 6 here, so keep it bookmarked for all the news, rumours and trailers.

 GTA 6 Release Date – When is it coming out?